 As dogs age, their health deteriorates, and the most common health problem in senior dogs is osteoarthritis (1).
 Unfortunately, canine arthritis is not exclusive to geriatric dogs, and younger adult dogs may also suffer from this problem as well (2, 3, 4).
 A dietary change for arthritic dogs is key to alleviating the symptoms, so what's the best dog food for arthritis and how to pick one?

-In this article, we'll cover the causes, prevention and treatment of canine arthritis through dietary means, and I will review the best dog food for arthritis brands as well as other methods pet owners can use to alleviate the discomfort and pain in dogs with this condition.
+In this article, we'll cover the causes, prevention and treatment of arthritis in dogs through dietary means, and I will review some of the vet recommended best dog foods for arthritis as well as other methods pet owners can use to alleviate the discomfort and pain in dogs with this condition.

 Dr. Morris believed that medical conditions could be managed through diet, and he formulated the very first “kidney diet” for this lucky dog.
 His formula is now known as Hill’s Science Diet k/d and is still sold today.
 This and their other dog food formulas have been clinically proven to help improve health problems in dogs and cats, including aging related diseases and cognitive decline (5).

 Dr. Morris is the founder of Hill's Pet Nutrition and has become a visionary in the field of clinical nutrition for pets.
-Veterinarians usually pick Hill's Science as one of their most vet recommended dog food brands for this and many other reasons, no least of which is the fact that the company spends the most funds on advancing veterinary research and diet-related approaches.
+Veterinarians usually pick Hill's Science as one of their most vet recommended dog food brands for this and many other reasons, no least of which is the fact that the company spends the most money on advancing veterinary research and diet-related approaches based on scientific evidence.

 Today, pets are living longer, healthier lives than ever thanks to improvements in living conditions, veterinary medical care and optimized commercial dog food diets.
 However, with a longer lifespan comes certain age-related diseases, such as osteoarthritis in dogs.
 Canine arthritis, or osteoarthritis, can happen to dogs of all ages, but is most common in older or geriatric patients.
 Before we discuss the best dog food for arthritis, let’s take a closer look at the disease itself and what it means for the dog.